 - Dynamic Search Ads

 Ready to optimize your Google Ads like a pro and get the results you’ve been dreaming of?
-Let’s dig in.
+Let’s dig in to these Google Ads tips.

 According to Google’s data, more than half of overall web traffic comes from mobile, yet PPC conversion rates are lower on mobile than on desktop.
 Why?
 Because speed is paramount to the optimal user experience – especially on Google.
 When site speed is slow, a consumer who tapped on your ad is likely to exit the landing page before it even loads.
 Even worse, Google will still charge you for the click on your ad even though the customer never saw your website!